Sycamore Partners: Recent investments

 In July 2020, it was announced that Sycamore Partners had made a $1.75 billion offer to acquire department store chain and competitor JCPenney out of bankruptcy, and would rebrand 250 JCPenney stores to the Belk name, to help the chain compete directly with Macy's.
 Under the plan, the remaining JCPenney stores will be liquidated.
 The plan was not selected.

 In January 2021, Sycamore Partners bought Azamara Cruises from the Royal Caribbean Group.

 On March 16, 2022, it was announced the Sycamore and Hudson's Bay Company are preparing bids to buy Kohl's.

 On November 3, 2022, Lowe's announced that it has entered into a definitive agreement to sell its Canadian retail business to Sycamore Partners.

 On September 28, 2023, Sycamore signed an agreement to acquire Fort Myers, Florida–based Women's apparel retailer Chico's FAS for $938.1 million.
 As of July 29, 2023, Chico's runs 1,258 U.S. stores, and sells through 58 franchise locations in Mexico and two domestic airport franchises.

 On March 7, 2025, it was announced that Sycamore Partners was acquiring Walgreens Boots Alliance for about $10 billion, or $11.45 per share.
-It was reported on August 28, 2025 that the acquisition of Walgreens was complete, ending its run as a publicly traded company.
+The transaction was completed on August 28, 2025.

+In a post on Bluesky, US Senator Bernie Sanders shared an open letter sent to Sycamore Partners founder and managing director Stefan Kaluzny, addressing Sycamore removing holiday pay & time off for holidays, including Thanksgiving, Christmas, and New Years Day.
+Sanders said: "Sycamore Partners is forcing workers to sacrifice their basic needs for private equity profit."